Vicki Gunvalson May Have Been Demoted From Housewife On ‘RHOC’ After All

-Fans were reassured that Vicki Gunvalson was slated to appear as a housewife on the Real Housewives of Orange County for the upcoming 14th season, but a new report from Us Weeklysuggests that the self-styled “OG of the OC” may have been demoted after all.
+Fans were reassured that Vicki Gunvalson was slated to appear as a housewife on the Real Housewives of Orange County for the upcoming 14th season, but a new report from Us Weekly suggests that the self-styled “OG of the OC” may have been demoted after all.
 The ladies participated in a promotional photo shoot for the show, and Gunvalson was missing from the event.

 “Last week, the RHOC cast shot their official photos for the next season.
 Vicki was not included in the group cast photos and they shot multiple options,” the source said.